crypdick/isomerase.github.io/_posts/2024-02-05-LLM-gathering.md

     ## Inspiration
     The rules are inspired by the book *The Art of Gathering* by Priya Parker, and by [Dylan's Salons](https://www.dylandavis.net/2023/09/salons-with-dylan/).

+This unfortunately took more effort than I would have liked-- I wish ChatGPT would've been more of a help here.

 # Part 6: Meaningful conversations

 Finally, I wanted to come up with conversation starters to encourage meaningful connection.
-I took some of the suggestions from the previous chat and used them to seed the next prompt ([step6-meaningful-convos.md](https://github.com/crypdick/LLM-gathering/blob/main/step6-meaningful-convos.md)):
+I took some of the suggestions from the previous chat and used them to seed the next prompt ([step6-meaningful-convos.md](https://github.com/crypdick/LLM-gathering/blob/main/step6-meaningful-convos.md)).

 ```markdown
 - **Dish Stories**: Each dish needs a story explaining its significance.
 This could include a memory of a loved one, an anecdote from a travel experience, sharing a cultural tradition, or a personal connection to the dish.